 $40 000, in any other case.

-219. Self incrimination not an excuse
+219. Self-incrimination not an excuse

 (1) A person is not excused from complying with a notice or requirement under section 215 or 216 on the ground that complying with the notice or requirement may result in information being provided that might tend to incriminate the person.